 In October 2003, he released an instructional DVD entitled Moving into Bliss with Yoga, presenting a holistic and balanced sequence of asana and pranayama techniques in a harmonious and meditative flow set to classical Indian music.
 He went on to offer a North Indian yoga perspective through his teaching and demonstrations at the Yoga Show and Conference in Toronto and around the globe.

 Yogrishi Vishvketu met Baba Prem Nath while at Hariyana Agricultural University in 1993.
-Vishva remembers: “Baba Prem Nath’s energy was immediate and so wide open and I felt something shift in my consciousness upon meeting him.”
+Vishva-ji remembers: “Baba Prem Nath’s energy was immediate and so wide open and I felt something shift in my consciousness upon meeting him.”
 He taught about the major sources of pran: the breath, the food we ingest, the environment we occupy, connection with the higher self through meditation, the practice of unconditional love, the individual’s flow of creativity, and devotional practices.
 He used to say, “your pran is like different colours of paint and you are the painter.
 Whatever you want the paintings in your life to be, you can create with this life energy”.
 Baba Prem Nath gave Vishva-ji the name Vishvketu meaning ‘world bridge or world flag’

 A peer of Swami Sivananda, and founder of Yoga Niketan ashram, neighbouring the Sivananda Forest Academy, Swami Yogeshwarananda was a Raj Yogi, very much involved in the inquiry into the subtle body and cosmology through meditation and Samadhi.
 His chakra and other drawings are hung in the halls of Yoga Niketan ashram to this day.
 As a young man, he took initiation from a wandering teacher in the Himalayas, Avadhuta Swami Atmananda, and began his deep meditations.
 His teachings have been compiled in several books, most notably perhaps Science of the Soul.